How To Tow A Tube Behind A Boat

 Every rider on a boat or on a tube needs to be prepared with the essentials to reduce the risk of damage or injury.
 The most important thing for a person to have is a life jacket.
 No matter how great a swimmer someone is, wearing a life jacket is important and will keep people safe.

 A durable towrope is also important.
 While it can be tempting to use a regular rope for towing a tube, it’s important to use a rope designed for this purpose.
-The rope needs to be able to stand up to tension and moving back and forth without the risk of breaking.
+The rope needs to be able to stand up to the tension and moving back and forth without the risk of breaking.

 Avoid Unsafe Actions